hello-rust/show/LESSONS_LEARNED.md

 ### Lessons learned the hard way

-- Always double check the final rendered video for hickups before uploading.
+- Always double check the final rendered video for hickups before publishing.
-- Check the final upload as well.
   The [video speed controller chrome plugin](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk) helps a lot with screening.
 - Video assets are huuuge.
 A typical episode takes hundreds of gigabytes of